NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/LU_CLIENT_LIST.md

 ```

 ## Practice: Listing Events

-Add an `EventManager` file and `EventList` component in the react code to display a list of events.
+Create your component(s) and route needed to display a list of events.
 The route should be `/events` for the event list.